The Ilgen Model: Why Feedback Reception Is a Recipient Problem

 Design Feedback Delivery Around Who Actually Receives It

 Feedback reception is a recipient problem.
-The research on this is unambiguous.
-And yet most organisations design their feedback processes around what is convenient to deliver — annual reviews, 360-degree questionnaires, post-project retrospectives — with no adjustment for the personality of the person receiving it.
+Kluger and DeNisi established that a third of feedback interventions backfire, Ilgen and colleagues explained why the recipient is where the leverage sits, and the multisource literature shows that two leaders can receive equally favourable feedback and walk away in entirely different emotional states.
+And yet most organisations design their feedback processes around what is convenient to deliver, annual reviews, 360-degree questionnaires, post-project retrospectives, with no adjustment for the person receiving it.

-Cèrcol's Witness instrument gives you peer-assessed personality profiles for every team member, so you know in advance whether you are delivering feedback to someone high in Depth, high in Bond, or low in Presence — and what each of those profiles requires.
-Rather than improvising after a conversation goes wrong, you can structure the session correctly from the start.
+Cèrcol's Witness instrument gives you peer-assessed personality profiles for every team member, so you know in advance whether you are delivering feedback to someone high in Depth, high in Bond, or low in Presence, and can plan the conversation accordingly.
+Rather than improvising after a session goes wrong, you can structure it deliberately from the start, and then check whether it worked.
 See what the Witness instrument measures to understand how the peer data is generated and how it differs from self-report.
 Run your team at cercol.team.

 Further reading: Self-other agreement in the Big Five: where the gaps are biggest · How to give personality-informed feedback